-Michelle A. Copeland, President of Occupational Safety Resource Inc., is a practicing Certified Industrial Hygienist (CIH) with 30 years of experience in occupational safety and health.
+Michelle A. Copeland, President of Occupational Safety Resource Inc., is a practicing Certified Industrial Hygienist (CIH) with more than 35 years of experience in occupational safety and health.
 Ms. Copeland and her associates perform a variety of safety and industrial hygiene assessments and evaluations on behalf of trial attorneys throughout the United States.
 She serves as both consulting expert and testifying expert witness at the trial of complex occupational safety and health matters.

 Ms. Copeland has provided litigation services to both defense and plaintiff's counsel, as well as to OSHA directly.
 She has testified in both civil and criminal cases related to:

 Occupational Safety and Health Program audit and development

 Safety and Health Management

 Slip, trip, fall

 - Construction Site

 - Disaster Management